OpenTermsArchive/docs/content/guidelines/reviewing.en.md

 4. If the snapshot is the proper one, you can examine the generated version to check the accuracy of content selection.

+#### If tests keep on failing

-**Note that if there is at least 1 environment in which the tests run well, we allow to force the merge.** For example, CI tests may fail because of a 403 error but fetch localy the document without errors.
-We do this because :
+If the tests fail systematically in CI but there is at least one environment in which all tests pass, it is allowed to use admin powers to force the merge.

+For example, tests may fail in CI because of a 403 Access Denied error, but succeed when run on a development machine.

+> Bypassing protection is allowed because:
+>
-- if the engine is updated, the problem could correct itself
+> - if the engine is updated, the problem could correct itself;
-- if it's an anti-bot protection, it can stop from one day to the next
+> - if it's an anti-bot protection, it can stop from one day to the next;
-- the issue that will be open will shows that the service is already tracked, there's no need to add it
+> - adding the terms prevents duplicate suggestions for additions;
-- a service can encounter this type of error after being merged, so there is no reason to prevent it from being added with this error
+> - a service can encounter this type of error after being merged, so there is no reason to prevent it from being added with this error.

 ## Merging the Pull Request